Mujahid-h/Inscriptify/README.md

 <br  ><br  ><br  >

 ## Notes
-HandReacting is a project made with React JS.
+Inscriptify is a project made with React JS.

-And yes, you can also thank me for making your life easier by giving a ⭐ for the HandReacting repository
+And yes, you can also thank me for making your life easier by giving a ⭐ for the Inscriptify repository